 Indiana University has a long history of international institutional engagement, in the form of exchanges and partnerships with international peer institutions.
 Indiana University now has more than 200 such partnerships, and they can be found on every continent and in nearly every part of the world.
 Such relationships are vitally important to our research and education missions.
 They support faculty research, provide venues for study abroad programs, and are of great advantage in our faculty and student recruitment efforts.

 President Michael A. McRobbie has led IU delegations on trips to Africa, southeast Asia, South America, and India to increase academic and research opportunities for the university's students and faculty and to strengthen global partnerships.
-Each trip has been captured in blog posts, photos, and video.
+Each recent trip has been captured in blog posts, photos, and video.

 In September 2014, President McRobbie led a university delegation on a weeklong trip to Turkey.
 The trip included meetings with key leaders in business, education, and government, as well as with IU’s Turkish alumni, to further IU’s strategic focus on key international locations important to the university’s long-term mission of generating more academic and research opportunities overseas for IU students and faculty.
 Read more about the IU delegation’s trip to Turkey »

 In May 2014, President McRobbie led a university delegation on a two-week trip to China, Japan, Singapore, Vietnam, and Hong Kong.
 The trip furthered IU’s strategic focus on key international locations that are important to the university’s long-term mission of global engagement that generates increased academic and research opportunities for IU students and faculty.
 Central to the trip was the opening of IU’s new China Gateway Office in Beijing, the university’s second overseas gateway facility.
 Read more about the IU delegation’s trip to Asia »